 Missing a Connection with the Same Airline

-If you miss your connection booked with the same airline of your first flight and the issue is due to a delayed take off or anything else that’s in the hands of your airline, it is the airline’s responsibility to rebook you on the next available flight.
+If you miss your connection booked with the same airline of your first flight and the issue is due to a delayed take off or anything else that’s in the hands of your airline, it’s the airline’s responsibility to rebook you on the next available flight.
 If that’s not until the next day, the airline should book you with another airline or offer you overnight accommodation and vouchers for meals.
 If your connection was missed due to weather, the airline should do the same – just minus the room and food.
-But be aware that although this is standard practice in both and other similar situations, airlines aren’t required by law or industry regulation to ensure you get back flying in a timely manner.
+But be aware: although this is standard practice in both and other similar situations, airlines aren’t required by law or industry regulation to ensure you get back flying in a timely manner!

 If the Connection is with Another Airline

-If your connection is with a different airline than that of your first flight, revert to what I said earlier about being on your own.
+If your connection is with a different airline than that of your first flight, remember what we said earlier…again, you’re on your own, pal.
 Airlines aren’t obliged to assist you with making it on time to another carrier’s flight, and generally don’t do much in the way of helping.
 Maybe if the two airlines are in the same alliance there might be a way to ease the hassle of rebooking.
 But if you booked and paid for the flights separately, don’t get your hopes up for much assistance from either carrier.
 The best advice we can give to anyone hopping off one airline’s flight and catching another’s is to make sure to give yourself plenty of time between each leg of your journey and to have a sense of the airport’s layout and how to get from point A to point B quickly.

 Remember the Three P’s